Asset-Based Lending

 What Is an Asset Based Loan and How Does It Work for Middle-Market Companies

 For middle-market companies with extended trade terms, complex billing cycles, and material receivable balances, an asset based loan functions as a revolving liquidity facility tied directly to borrowing base performance rather than enterprise valuation.
 These facilities are commonly used to stabilize cash flow, support working capital-intensive growth, or bridge timing gaps created by extended customer payment cycles.
 While asset-based financing offers flexibility, it requires disciplined cash flow forecasting and active borrowing base management.
-Lenders consider asset quality, liquidity and market conditions before authorizing loans so as to ensure businesses can fulfill their financial commitments.
+Facility sizing and availability are determined by asset quality, liquidity characteristics, and prevailing market conditions, directly influencing borrowing base capacity and structural flexibility.

 Primary and Secondary Assets Used in Asset-Based Lending Facilities

-Accounts Receivable: Eligible accounts receivable typically form the foundation of asset-based lending facilities, serving as the primary driver of borrowing capacity.
+Accounts Receivable - Eligible accounts receivable typically form the foundation of asset-based lending facilities, serving as the primary driver of borrowing capacity.
 Borrowing against receivables allows companies to convert earned revenue into immediate liquidity without waiting for customer payments to be collected.
 Lenders assess customer credit quality, receivables aging, dilution exposure, and concentration across national or enterprise buyers to determine advance rates, reserves, and ongoing availability.
-This option is beneficial for companies with strong sales but delayed collections, providing immediate liquidity without waiting for outstanding payments.
+This structure is particularly relevant for companies with significant receivable balances tied to extended payment cycles, where liquidity timing rather than revenue generation becomes the primary constraint.

-Inventory: Inventory is commonly used as a secondary borrowing base, supplementing receivables when businesses require additional liquidity beyond AR availability.
+Inventory - Inventory is commonly used as a secondary borrowing base, supplementing receivables when businesses require additional liquidity beyond AR availability.
 Lenders evaluate inventory liquidity, turnover velocity, SKU concentration, and orderly liquidation value, often excluding slow-moving, customer-specific, or work-in-process inventory from borrowing eligibility.
-This type of financing is commonly used in retail, manufacturing, and wholesale industries where inventory plays a critical role in operations.
+Inventory-backed availability is most relevant in asset-intensive sectors where inventory turnover, SKU concentration, and liquidation dynamics materially influence borrowing base expansion.
 Proper inventory management is essential to maintain asset value and ensure continued access to funding.

-Equipment and Machinery: Heavy machinery, vehicles, and other business equipment can be pledged as collateral for asset based loans.
+Equipment and Machinery - Heavy machinery, vehicles, and other business equipment can be pledged as collateral for asset based loans.
 Lenders consider the age, condition, and resale value of the equipment before determining the loan amount.
 Equipment is often incorporated alongside receivables and inventory to support higher advance rates or longer-term capital needs within an asset-based facility.
-Maintaining equipment in good condition ensures higher valuation and better borrowing terms.
+Equipment contribution to the borrowing base is influenced by condition, depreciation profile, and secondary market liquidity, all of which impact advance rates and recovery assumptions.

-Real Estate: Real estate may be included in more complex asset-based structures, particularly for larger enterprises seeking expanded availability or customized capital solutions.
+Real Estate - Real estate may be included in more complex asset-based structures, particularly for larger enterprises seeking expanded availability or customized capital solutions.
 The property's location, market value, and liquidity influence loan approval and terms.
 Real estate-backed financing typically offers higher loan amounts and longer repayment periods.
-However, businesses must ensure they can meet repayment obligations to avoid the risk of foreclosure, making financial planning crucial in this type of financing.
+Incorporating real estate into the capital structure introduces longer-duration risk exposure, where repayment alignment and asset-level performance become critical to preserving balance sheet stability.

 Risks and Rewards You Need to Know Entering into an Asset Based Loan Agreement

-Entering into an asset based loan agreement provides businesses with essential working capital but requires careful consideration of potential risks.
+Asset-based loan agreements introduce a dynamic liquidity framework that enhances working capital access while embedding structural considerations around collateral performance, reporting discipline, and covenant alignment.
 While it offers financial flexibility, companies must assess repayment terms, asset valuation, and lender requirements to avoid operational challenges.

 Rewards of Asset-Based Financing